yyou1996/yyou1996.github.io/_pages/about.md

 <span style="color:blue">**Bio.**</span> I am a postdoctoral scholar in the Division of Biology and Biological Engineering at California Institute of Technology (Caltech), advised by Prof. [Matt Thomson](https://thomsonlab.caltech.edu).
-Before that, I received my Ph.D. degree from Texas A&M University (TAMU), advised by Prof. [Yang Shen](https://shen-lab.github.io) and co-advised by Prof. [Zhangyang (Atlas) Wang](https://vita-group.github.io/), and B.Eng. degree from Xi'an Jiaotong University (XJTU).
+Before that, I received the Ph.D. degree from Texas A&M University (TAMU), advised by Prof. [Yang Shen](https://shen-lab.github.io) and co-advised by Prof. [Zhangyang (Atlas) Wang](https://vita-group.github.io/), and the B.Eng. degree from Xi'an Jiaotong University (XJTU).
 Please refer to my [CV](https://yyou1996.github.io/files/yuning_cv.pdf) for more information.

 <!-- \\
 <br /> -->